Monitoring the First Year of the COVID-19 Pandemic in New Orleans and Louisiana

 Comparing COVID-19 in top parishes to other hot spots in nation

-Examining the rate of COVID-19 infections per population can be used to compare the impact across regions with different population sizes and is essential for determining where medical resources are needed most urgently.
+Examining the rate of COVID-19 infections per population can be used to compare the impact across regions with different population sizes.

-Note: The list of comparison counties are comprised of the top 10 counties in the US with the largest total number of cases on the latest day data was available.
+Note: The three parishes in Louisiana included have the highest number of cases on the latest day data was available.
+The list of comparison counties is comprised of the top seven counties in the U.S. with the largest total number of cases on the latest day data was available.
 New York City, NY is the 5 boroughs of New York City.
 Though data is available on the individual boroughs, the State of New York has most commonly chosen to report it in aggregate as New York City.
-Data prior to 3/22 is from UVA, data after 3/21 is from Johns Hopkins.

 Note: The list of comparison counties are comprised of the top 10 counties in the US with the largest total number of deaths on the latest day data was available.